asthomp/Stoplight-Bot/README.md

 Open your terminal and navigate to the project's folder.
 Like before, we need to activate the virtual environment using `$ source venv/bin/activate` (Mac/Linux, bash/zsh) or `C:\> venv\Scripts\activate.bat` (Windows, cmd.exe).
 Then, type `python3 bot.py`.
-After a bit, `{guild_config.key} woke up!` should display on the terminal.
-If you check your guild, the bot should now be active.
+After a bit, an announcemnet should display on the terminal, letting you know that the bot is live.
+If you check your guild, the bot should now be online.
 Make sure all the commands work and, if they do, you're done.

 Congratulations!
 You installed the Stoplight-Bot.